 Bitcoin’s purchasing power volatility, on the order of history’s most severe episodes of hyperinflation, is emblematic of these latter hurdles.
 In contrast to the narrow focus on stabilization that has characterized much of the literature thus far, this paper considers the institutional prerequisites of purchasing power stability, economic efficiency, and sustained economic growth – namely, a market for financial intermediation.
 It is such a market that cryptocurrency entrepreneurs will find most difficult to operate outside existing regulatory regimes.

 After a brief introduction to the mechanism of cryptocurrency, this paper compares its development over the past several years to the development of fractional-reserve banking under a regime of gold redeemability.
-From there, drawing on the historical experience of gold, it explores the technical, legal, and economic hurdles which cryptocurrencies face in the future, focusing on the unique problems of financial intermediation in these currencies.
-While cryptocurrencies have already established a niche for themselves as media of exchange, these hurdles will need to be overcome before cryptocurrencies can be competitive with – much less supplant – central bank issues.
+From there, drawing on the historical experience of gold, it explores the technical, legal, and economic hurdles cryptocurrencies face in the future, focusing on the unique problems of financial intermediation in these currencies.
+Although cryptocurrencies have already established a niche for themselves as media of exchange, these hurdles will need to be overcome before cryptocurrencies can be competitive with – much less supplant – central bank issues.

-Finally, the paper evaluates some schemes to stabilize purchasing power by automatically adjusting the quantity of coins, and concludes that the future progress of Bitcoin, and of cryptocurrency more generally, depends not only on the achievement of a more or less stable purchasing power, but on the establishment of financial intermediaries whose cryptocurrency-denominated liabilities circulate as media of exchange.
-While stability is certainly necessary to support a modern industrial economy, it is hardly sufficient: to achieve demand-elasticity for a currency outside of a market of financial intermediaries is no foundation for economic growth and efficiency.
+Finally, the paper evaluates some schemes to stabilize purchasing power by automatically adjusting the quantity of coins, and concludes that the future progress of Bitcoin, and of cryptocurrency more generally, depends not only on the achievement of a more or less stable purchasing power, but also on the establishment of financial intermediaries whose cryptocurrency-denominated liabilities circulate as media of exchange.
+Although stability is certainly necessary to support a modern industrial economy, it is hardly sufficient: to achieve demand elasticity for a currency outside of a market of financial intermediaries is no foundation for economic growth and efficiency.
 Without such a market, Bitcoin remains in a sense “dependent” on other currencies such as the dollar.

-This computationally intensive “proof-of-work” is the method by which transactions are verified as unique and trustworthy.
+This computationally intensive “proof of work” is the method by which transactions are verified as unique and trustworthy.
 To incentivize participation, transactors can include a transaction fee which goes to the first user to successfully verify it.
 This fee is optional in Bitcoin, but mandatory in some others.

 Here we may briefly put to rest several recurring fears surrounding cryptocurrencies.
 First, the proliferation of copycat currencies (“altcoins”) cannot be inflationary unless any protocol is a perfect substitute for any other.6 Whether or not they are substitutable in some technical sense, entrenched network benefits mean that copycat protocols will not displace or rival existing protocols without clear feature advantages.
 Where physical notes from one bank or another may fit equally well in a wallet (and might even both be dollars), holding multiple cryptocurrencies involves the technical inconvenience of operating on multiple disjunct protocols, plus the additional calculational inconvenience that the currencies float against one another in value.7